Bathroom Color Schemes: A Guide

 A Guide to Selecting Your Bathroom Color Scheme

 Bathrooms can be one of the most challenging rooms to overhaul.
 Renovating them can not only put a strain on your time and budget, but it puts the room out of commission while the work’s being done.
 No one wants to renovate their bathroom more often than necessary, and for this reason many people are afraid to use color — what happens if the colors you choose fall out of favor and affect the value of your house?
-But white isn’t the only way to downplay the risk, we want to help you brainstorm for your .
-Here are some of our favorite that will always be winners.
+But white isn’t the only way to downplay the risk, we want to help you brainstorm color ideas for your remodel.
+Here are some of our favorite combinations that will always be winners.

 Black and white.
 This is a classic combo that became ultra-popular during the Art Deco period of the 1920s and ’30s.
-Bold black and white geometric shapes on floors and have stood the test of time.
-Use checkerboard tiles, chrome and silver-framed mirrors and you’ll have a look that’s as stylish now as it was then.
+Bold black and white geometric shapes on floors and walls have stood the test of time.
+Use checkerboard tiles, chrome fixtures and silver-framed mirrors and you’ll have a look that’s as stylish now as it was then.

 Do: Jazz it up with some bold towels and accessories.